- I will be part of the Motivate Your Muse: Just Write. Writers Conference on Sunday, September 25th hosted by the Harford County Public Library.

-- I'm so pleased to announce that I'm the recipient of the $20,000 Mary Sawyers Baker Award made possible by the William G. Baker Jr. Memorial Fund.
+- I'm so pleased to announce that I was the recipient of the $20,000 Mary Sawyers Baker Award made possible by the William G. Baker Jr. Memorial Fund.
 Renowned artist Joyce J. Scott won the $50,000 award.
 Read more here.
 Or watch the Artworks episode, which aired on Maryland Public Television and includes interviews with all the winners.

 - I'm the recipient of a 2015 Rubys Grant awarded by the Greater Baltimore Cultural Alliance for my forthcoming project "My Father's House" that will be exhibited at Stevenson University's Art Gallery in January 2017.
 Stay Tuned for more information!